-1. Speaking is an act of translation: putting into words what’s going on internally (the unspoken feelings, needs, thoughts) to enable others to understand our intent – choosing the most appropriate words for that particular listener in that particular situation to best convey what we wish to share.
-But the act of choosing the communication vehicles that will convey our intent is largely unconscious and may not render an accurate representation to our listener.
+1. Speaking is an act of translation: putting into words what’s going on internally (the unspoken feelings, needs, thoughts) to enable others to understand what we wish to share.
+But the act of choosing the words is largely unconscious and may not render an accurate representation to our Listener.

 2. Listeners translate what they hear through a series of unconscious filters (biases, assumptions, triggers, habits, imperfect memory) formed over their lives by their:

-Indeed, the brain discards the differential between the two without telling us.
 So we might hear ABL when our communication partner said ABC!
 And because our brain only conveys ABL, we have no way of knowing it has discarded D, E, F, etc. and have no option but to believe what we thought we heard is accurate!
 No wonder we think others aren’t hearing us, or are misunderstanding us purposefully!

-Think about all the impediments to hearing others accurately: even when we want to, even when we’re employing Active Listening, or taking notes, between words, language, synapses, signals, the odds are bad that we will accurately understand what someone is trying to tell us.
-So as a listener, I may not be accurately understanding what my communication partner intends to tell me and hear a message I’ve unintentionally misinterpreted.
+Obviously this results in impediments to hearing others accurately: even when we want to, even when we’re employing Active Listening, or taking notes, the odds are bad that we will accurately understand what our communication partner intends to tell us and instead hear a message we’ve unintentionally misinterpreted.

-As a speaker, I may not be using the best languaging patterns for my communication partner, and assume that because I believe my word choices best convey my message, that I should be understood.
+From the Speaker’s standpoint, Speakers may not be using the best languaging patterns for our communication partner, and wrongly assume we will be understood.

 WHY WE CAN’T UNDERSTAND EACH OTHER

 Since communication involves a bewildering set of conscious and unconscious choices, and so much activity is going on automatically in our brains, sharing mutually understood messages becomes dependent upon each communication partner mitigating bias and disengaging from assumptions.
 Each communication partner, it seems, can take responsibility, albeit in different ways.

-Using either of these tactics, there’s a good chance all communication partners will go forward from the same understanding.
+Using these tactics, there’s a good chance all communication partners will go forward from the same understanding.